ZDEEX/pirate/README_offline_transaction_signing.md

 4 Online machine
 4.1 Installation
-   Now that you've got the Treasure chest software and blockchain bootstrap, lets continue setting up the online machine
+   Now that you've got the ZDEEX GUI software and blockchain bootstrap, lets continue setting up the online machine

    If you've downloaded the Debian Linux install archive, install it as root user:
    # dpkg -i zdeex-qt-ubuntu1804-v5.5.1.deb
    The application binary is installed in /usr/local/bin/zdeex-qt

-  Treasure chest will create two sub directories in your $HOME directory where all the data is stored:
+  ZDEEX GUI will create two sub directories in your $HOME directory where all the data is stored:
       ~/.zcash-params  -- Contains ZKsnark network parameters
       ~/.komodo/ZDEEX -- Contains your wallet and the blockchain